On the record

 The Kiwis who helped shape our understanding of Antarctica

-> In 1956, for the first time, seventeen New Zealanders overwintered in Antarctica as part of New Zealand’s contribution to the Commonwealth Trans-Antarctic Expedition (TAE) 1955-1958 and the International Geophysical Year (IGY) 1957-1958.
-Among them, Sir Edmund Hillary, Deputy Leader TAE, and Dr Trevor Hatherton, Chief Scientist IGY.
+In 1956, for the first time, seventeen New Zealanders overwintered in Antarctica as part of New Zealand’s contribution to the Commonwealth Trans-Antarctic Expedition (TAE) 1955-1958 and the International Geophysical Year (IGY) 1957-1958.
+Among them, Sir Edmund Hillary, Leader TAE, Ross Sea Party, and Dr Trevor Hatherton, Chief Scientist, NZ IGY Antarctic Expedition.

-> The Society recognised that the experiences and stories that each member of these expeditions held formed a vital part of New Zealand’s early history of Antarctic exploration.
+The Society recognised that the experiences and stories that each member of these expeditions held formed a vital part of New Zealand’s early history of Antarctic exploration.

 In 1996, aided by a grant from the New Zealand Lotteries Board, the Society interviewed ten surviving TAE members.